-Manufacturers in the food and drink sector are battling increased demand from retail suppliers for capacity and quick delivery.
+Manufacturers are battling increased demand from retail suppliers for capacity and quick delivery.
 To make matters even more testing, players at every stage of the supply chain – consumers included – are expecting far greater levels of visibility and traceability, all at a time when bare-minimum operating conditions are a challenge.

 Swap computer stations for handheld hardware

 By limiting technology access to the standard fixed computer/ERP station, you miss out on the abundance of apps, connectors (if using Microsoft 365) and smartphone options designed specifically to enhance supply chain performance.
 Putting portability front and centre and with handsfree and multitasking features such as speech recognition and barcode scanners built in, there’s a potential to transform functionality.

 Formerly the domain of warehouse pickers, handheld devices should be for everyone to feel benefits across the supply chain.
 For maximum integration and cloud capability, heavy-duty smartphones or tablets are favoured over an assortment of cumbersome devices, due to versatility, easy of use and cloud or browser-based access to ERP (ideally a responsive mobile version, which good providers should be offering).

 Equipping staff at your stage of the supply chain with handheld devices doesn’t just accelerate processes and add pace to the operation you’re accountable for.
 It ensures that a certain standard of data quality and availability is met across all functions.
 Share this data with partners, and you establish a chain of insight-driven, anticipatory actions throughout the supply chain which inevitability improves decision making, efficiency and productivity.